brickblock-io/employee-handbook/README.md

 Most of us start working around 10 am and leave somewhere between 6-8pm.
 Some of us are early birds, begin at 8 am already and go home a bit earlier.
 You have some freedom here to design your schedule.
-Just let your team know about your schedule and make sure they're ok with it.
+Just let your team know about your plan and make sure they're ok with it.

 * Need a little more sleep because you were burning the midnight oil?
    No big deal, just let your team know what’s up.